cogent-computing/COPED/INSTALLATION.md

 ### Development

+#### Empty database

 1. Clone the CoPED repository from [https://github.com/cogent-computing/COPED](https://github.com/cogent-computing/COPED).
 2. Copy `.env.example` to `.env`.
-3. From the main directory, launch the Docker Compose application with `docker compose up -d` and wait for the build...
+3. From the main directory run `docker compose up -d` and wait for the build if it is the first run.

+You can now launch the application in a local browser, either through the Nginx proxy using `http://localhost`, or using `http://localhost:8000` to access the server directly.
+The address with port 8000 provides a Django debug toolbar (top right) and will show tracebacks in the browser on errors.

+At this point there are no users or data in the application database.
+You will probably want to create at least one user account that is a superuser, as follows.
+Run the following command from inside the `COPED/` main directory.

+4. `docker compose exec web python /app/manage.py createsuperuser`

+#### Add some data

+The steps above

-4. Load some test users and test data by populating the two application databases:
+1. Load some test users and test data by populating the two application databases:
-   1. `./dbdata/repopulate_db.sh -d coped_development -f coped.backup.sql`
+   1. `./dbdata/repopulate_db.sh -d coped_development -f dbdata/coped.backup.sql`
-   2. `./dbdata/repopulate_db.sh -d metabase -f metabase.backup.sql`
+   2. `./dbdata/repopulate_db.sh -d metabase -f dbdata/metabase.backup.sql`

-You can now launch the application in a local browser through the Nginx proxy at `http://localhost`.
-Use `http://localhost:8000` to access the server directly.
-The port 8000 address includes the Django debug toolbar (top right) and will show tracebacks in the browser on errors.